-(u) Earnings (loss) per share
+(t) Earnings (losses) per share

-The Company discloses the basic and diluted earnings (loss) per share attributable to ordinary equity holders of the Company.
-Basic earnings (loss) per share is based on the profit attributable to the ordinary shareholders of the Company divided by the weighted average number of ordinary shares outstanding.
-The calculation of diluted earnings (loss) per share is based on the profit attributable to ordinary shareholders of the Company divided by the weighted average number of ordinary shares outstanding after adjustment for the effects of all dilutive ordinary shares, such as employee compensation, new restricted stocks for employees and employee stock options.
+The Company discloses the Company's basic and diluted earnings (losses) per share attributable to ordinary shareholders of the Company.
+Basic earnings (losses) per share is calculated as the earnings (losses) attributable to ordinary shareholders of the Company divided by the weighted average number of ordinary shares outstanding.
+Diluted earnings (losses) per share is calculated as the losses attributable to ordinary shareholders of the Company divided by the weighted average number of ordinary shareholders of the Company divided by the weighted average number of ordinary shareholders of the Company divided by the weighted average number of ordinary shareholders of the Company divided by the weighted average number of ordinary shares outstanding after adjustment for the effects of all potentially dilutive ordinary shares, such as employee compensation and new restricted stocks for employees.

-(v) Operating segments
+(u) Operating segments